Skip navigation

 Surgery

 Surgery is used to formally diagnose endometriosis by direct visualization and biopsy.
 This is performed with either laparoscopy or robotic-assisted surgery.
 Several small incisions are made on the abdomen to look inside with a camera known as a laparoscope.
-Any endometriosis or endometriomas identified should be removed completely.
+Any endometriosis or endometriomas that are found should be removed completely.
 Depending on the extent of endometriosis, the appendix may also be affected, and may need to be removed at the same time.

 The goal of surgery is to remove all endometriosis while restoring normal anatomy.
-This can be especially useful in women trying to achieve a pregnancy.
+This can be especially useful for women trying to achieve a pregnancy.
 Surgical excision of endometriosis currently achieves the most significant resolution in symptoms and patient satisfaction as compared to medical management options.